DanielPuch/Resume/README.md

 <li>Illustrator with experience in commercial art, icon creation, illustration for logos and characters design for any purpose like comics, cartoons and animation.</li>
 <li>Introduction of the use of new software in the company to increase productivity and quality, resulting in savings for the company and better results.</li>
 <li>Creating a methodology to apply to each work to make it possible to anyone understand the production process and get fast adapted to working to the high quality levels of the company.</li>
+<li>Digital and traditional illustrator, expert at illustrating digitally using the wacom tablet with photoshop, illustrator and Manga Studio.
+Colorist.</li>
 </p>
 <br>
 <br>